 On the matter of costs, the sellers’ solicitors proposed that the Council pay the sum of £428 towards their estimated total legal costs of £678 plus VAT

 (a) that this division of costs was acceptable to the Council

 (b) that the Clerk sign the Draft Contract on behalf of the Council

 (c) that payment be made of £1500 deposit.

 - memories of harwell

-11 May 2014 my sister was born in our bungalow in broadway close in 1963, I remember my gran taking me to the playground and I used to build fairy houses with the cut grass under the trees next to the road. my dad worked at the atomic, the house was haunted, and mum and dad recall lots of hauntings, and a large black dog with red eyes seen on the lawn, dad thinks the close was built on the site of the old cemetery?
+My sister was born in our bungalow in Broadway close in 1963, I remember my gran taking me to the playground and I used to build fairy houses with the cut grass under the trees next to the road. my dad worked at the atomic, the house was haunted, and mum and dad recall lots of hauntings, and a large black dog with red eyes seen on the lawn, dad thinks the close was built on the site of the old cemetery?